Tough Dog Suspension

 Step 3: Remove the bolts connecting the sway bar to the lower suspension arms.

 Step 4: Loosen the nuts retaining the upper ball joints, leaving about half the nut on the end of the thread, then give the tops of the steering knuckles a tap to allow them to drop down onto the nut.
-I did not remove the upper ball joints completely, to prevent the risk of damage to the CVs.
+I did not remove the upper ball joints completely, to prevent the risk of the CVs falling apart.
+If this occurs, it would necessitate the removal of the boot(s) and reassembly of the internal CV components.

 Step 5: Remove the 4 nuts holding the top of each strut and the single bolt holding the bottom of each strut.